Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Analyses of the Two Real Data Sets

-We subsequently applied BARCW to this data set.
-Figure \ref{weights-cat} shows the box plot of rankers' weights by their estimated clusters from BARCM.
-The rankers in the largest cluster are mostly considered reliable rankers, while the rankers in the small clusters are labeled as low-quality rankers.
-Implied by lower weights, the noisier ranking evaluation explains why the small-size clusters are not combined into the big ones.
-The weights of rankers in cluster 2 and cluster 3 are around the middle.
-This result is similar to our demonstration using simulation in Section \ref{sec:simu_barcm}.
-Among clusters 1-3, BARCW tends to down-weight the minority opinions when heterogeneous opinions exist.
-Based on the results from BARCM and BARCW, we conclude that there are three ranking opinions among half of the experts, while the others have considerable discrepancy that can be attributed to low individual reliability.
+Figure \ref{fig:BARCM_weight_rank}(a) shows the box plot of rankers' weights resulting from BARCW by their estimated clusters from BARCM.
+A majority of rankers in the larger cluster are labeled as reliable rankers, and most rankers in the smaller cluster are labeled as mediocre or low-quality rankers.
+This result is similar to our simulation results in Section \ref{sec:simu_barcm}, i.e., in order to form a ``consensus", BARCW down-weights the minority opinions when heterogeneous opinions exist.

-Finally, we use both BARCW and BARCM for rank aggregation.
-The key to aggregate these nine non-overlapping groups of patients is to figure out the rank of patients' orthodontics conditions using, but not overly relying on, the covariates.
-Tables \ref{top} and \ref{bottom} show the top and bottom cases in aggregated ranking lists.
+We then study rank aggregation using our Bayesian models.
+The key to aggregating these nine non-overlapping groups of patients is to figure out the rank of patients' orthodontics conditions using, but not overly relying on, the covariates.
+Table \ref{tab:ortho_rank} shows the top and bottom cases in aggregated ranking lists using different models, as well as aggregated ranking lists for each cluster under BARCM.
 Recall that BARCM aggregates opinions of the whole sample by averaging over all clusters with their corresponding proportions.
-The results from BARCW and BARCM are quite consistent with each other although they employed different assumptions.
-The Kendall distance between these two aggregated lists is 0.047.
-It supports our conclusion that rankers' discrepancy can be mostly explained by their heterogeneous reliability.
+The results from BARCW and BARCM are quite consistent with each other although they employ different assumptions.
+The Kendall tau distance between these two aggregated lists is 0.043.

+Figure \ref{fig:BARCM_weight_rank}(b) shows the $95\%$ credible intervals for the ranked positions of the 108 cases, demonstrating that there is a substantial amount of uncertainty in the aggregated ranking list, especially around the middle of the ranking list.

-Figure \ref{coefplot2} shows coefficient plot of $\bm{\beta}$ in BARCW.
-It illustrates the role of covariates in our rank aggregation, especially in positioning those non-overlapping groups.
-Among the covariates, overjet, overbite and centerline all measure certain types of overall displacement, and thus are generally considered to have stronger negative effect compared to the other local displacements in this study.
+Figure \ref{fig:Ortho_BARCM_rank_coef}(a) shows the posterior means and $95\%$ credible intervals of the coefficients $\beta_l$'s under BARC and BARCW, as well as the average coefficients $m^{-1} \sum_{j=1}^{m} \beta_l^{(j)}$'s under BARCM and BARCMW.
+Under these four models, the covariates have very similar roles in determining the rank, and are crucial for positioning patients in those non-overlapping groups.
+In particular, among these 11 covariates, overjet, overbite and centerline all measure certain types of overall displacement, and are thus generally considered to have stronger negative effect compared with the other local displacements in this study.
+This intuition is further confirmed by our analysis results.
+Figure \ref{fig:Ortho_BARCM_rank_coef}(b) shows the posterior means and $95\%$ credible intervals of the coefficients $\beta_l^{\langle k\rangle}$'s for the two clusters under BARCM.
+Units in clusters 1 and 2 differ by putting different signs on the effect of left buccal occlusion.